Concrete and Masonry Construction

 Training and Outreach Services

 Presentations on a variety of topics associated with concrete and masonry construction are available to assist employers in training their staff.
 These include: silica; noise exposure; hazard communication; respiratory protection; personal protective equipment; health hazards special emphasis program; and fall protection.
 Each of these presentations should be modified to address site-specific conditions and hazards.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.